miniBill/witch-awakening/DLCs/ElementalHarmony/Races.md

 - Mana rate: High

 Mummies have an ancient connection to the earth, both the caverns that once served as gates to the underworld and afterlives and the bogs and sands in which bodies were placed as sacrifices and held in suffocating stasis.
 To the present day, they are shepherds of the recently dead, meditating to travel with their spirits to their afterlives.
 They have a sense for recently-made corpses and can find their way to their sides.
 If a Mummy accompanies a dying soul to the afterlife, they can return with another Mummy and bring them back to the living world.
-Families often pay diviners to let them know which afterlifes they are bound for, so they can more swiftly return their kin if lost.
+Families often pay diviners to let them know which afterlives they are bound for, so they can more swiftly return their kin if lost.
 __Mummies draw Mana__ from Suffocation.
 Being stuck unable to breathe gives Mummy a High charge, imposing it on another gives a Medium charge as long as they last, and a death by suffocation (including their own if they return soon enough) makes the Medium charge last one month.

 ### Perk